 The Interpretive Grape Garden

-The Interpretive Grape Garden in the Los Angeles State Historic Park will be a site-specific, public-memory installation that focuses on the city's early history (and 'pre-' history) through the grape.
-Located on the south side of the park, along Spring Street, the Grape Garden will be near the Los Angeles River, which will feed it, and near the site of the Tongva settlement of YangNa.
-It is in an area of the city where wineries such as Vache et Cie. and the Pelancoli Winery once operated, and where streets named after local winemakers attest to the city's role in early California winemaking.
-The state's oldest living vine, the 170-year-old Vina Madre at El Pueblo de Los Angeles National Monument is nearby.
-Winemaking continues to this day in the area, most notably at the historic San Antonio Winery and the more recently established Angeleno Wine Company.
+The Interpretive Grape Garden will be a site-specific, public-memory installation that focuses on the city's early history (and 'pre-' history) through the grape.
+It should be located near the Los Angeles River and near the site of the Kizh Gabrieleno/Tongva settlement of Yangnaa and in an area of the city where wineries once operated.
+The Los Angeles State Historic Park, located in near streets named after local winemakers that attest to the city's role in early California winemaking, would be an ideal site.
+The LASHP is also near California's oldest living vine, the 170-year-old Viña Madre at El Pueblo de Los Angeles National Monument.
+Winemaking continues to take place today in the area, most notably at the historic San Antonio Winery and the more recently established Angeleno Wine Company.

 Layout of the Garden

-The Grape Garden will be divided into three vineyards: the Tongva Vineyard, which will feature the native Desert Wild grape; the Spanish Vineyard, which will feature the winemaking Mission grape; and the Hybrid Vineyard, which will be planted with the Hybrid Mission grape.
-Traditional Tongva fencing, which weaves woody vegetation with tree and brush branches, will be erected to section off the different parts of the Garden.
+The Grape Garden will be divided into three vineyards: the Kizh Gabrieleno/Tongva Vineyard, which will feature the native Desert Wild grape; the Spanish Vineyard, which will feature the winemaking Mission grape; and the Hybrid Vineyard, which will be planted with the Hybrid Mission grape.
+Traditional Kizh Gabrieleno/Tongva fencing, which weaves woody vegetation with tree and brush branches, will be erected to section off the different parts of the Garden.

 In 1769, the Junipero Serra expedition arrived in Los Angeles.
 The man who kept a journal of the expedition, Father Juan Crespi, wrote about observing an abundance of wild grapes that seemed to him "arranged almost as if they had been planted."
-This statement may reflect a lack of knowledge about the ways in which the Tongva shaped the landscape, and can provide a jumping off point for the design of this part of the Grape Garden.
-The Tongva Vineyard will be planted with the native Desert Wild grape according to Tongva agricultural processes.
+This statement may reflect a lack of knowledge about the ways in which the Kizh Gabrieleno/Tongva shaped the landscape, and can provide a jumping off point for the design of this part of the Grape Garden.
+The Kizh Gabrieleno/Tongva Vineyard will be planted with the native Desert Wild grape according to Indigenous agricultural processes.

-This part of the Grape Garden recalls the vineyard planted here by the Avila family in 1821, as well as the vineyards that characterized the landscape of pre-industrial Los Angeles during it's winemaking heyday.
-The Spanish Vineyard will be planted with the winemaking Mission grape and be arranged in rows according to winegrowing practice of the era.
-Through this section of the Interpretive Grape Garden in the Los Angeles State Historic Park, we acknowledge the symbolic weight for the Tongva, whose ancestors, under duress, planted and cared for the early vineyards of L.A.
+This part of the Grape Garden recalls the vineyards that characterized the landscape of pre-industrial Los Angeles during it's winemaking heyday.
+The Spanish Vineyard will be planted with the winemaking Mission grape and be arranged in rows according to the winegrowing practice of the time.
+Through this section of the Grape Garden, we acknowledge the symbolic weight for the Kizh Gabrieleno/Tongva who, under duress, planted and cared for the early vineyards of L.A.
+We also remember here the work and sacrifice of the Chinese and Mexican immigrants who joined them in the vineyards as the industry continued to grow.

 This part of the Grape Garden will feature a Pergola that replicates a section of the vine-covered walkway built by Jean-Louis Vignes, the father the California wine industry.
 The walkway stretched a quarter-mile from his winery, which was located where Union Station is today, to the Los Angeles River.
 Built some time after his arrival in 1831, the Vignes Walkway was the first built tourist attraction in L.A., pre-dating the Hollywood sign by about a century.
 This Vineyard will be planted to the Hybrid Mission grape, itself a reflection of L.A.'s own unique culture — a hybrid of many.